-When someone is pregnant, they may become hypoglycemic due to changes in how their body regulates and metabolizes glucose.
-Hypoglycemia is common in women with diabetes or gestational diabetes.
+When someone is pregnant, they may experience hypoglycemia, or low blood sugar, due to changes in how their body regulates and metabolizes glucose.

 Hypoglycemia is the term used when someone has low blood sugar.
 When a person has low blood sugar, it can be difficult to think or concentrate and may cause fainting.